Need more info?

 You can fill out the short Request Info form and an ASU admission representative will contact you to start the process.

 No, ASU is committed to current FIDM students seamlessly transitioning to the university.
 The application fee will be waived for current FIDM students who wish to continue to ASU.
-Connect with an ASU admission representative at asufidm@asu.edu to learn how to waive your fee.
+When applying, select pay later at the end of the application and then contact Admission Services at asufidm@asu.edu for them to review your eligibility and to waive the fee.

 Current international students with an active SEVIS record at FIDM should follow the Request Transfer SEVIS Form I-20 instructions here after completing the admission process to ASU FIDM.
 Once all required documents are uploaded in My ASU for the I-20, ASU Admission Services will begin the process of creating the transfer I-20.